mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 So, that is the conclusion of the main subject in [*Fukanzazengi*].
 That's why Dōgen Zenji says that if you do zazen according to what he [says], very naturally the dharma is manifesting itself, and from the first, dullness and distraction are struck aside.
 That is really the zazen we always do.

 If you believe that by the zazen “I should be happy,” or “I want to do something,” this is not real practice.
-You never find peace and harmony.
-Because if you believe *that*, zazen is always something far from you.
+You never find peace and harmony [that way], because if you believe *that*, zazen is always something far from you.
 And not only zazen – you accept yourself as sort of an unhappy person, so you yourself are also a person far from the real person; opposed to happiness or unhappiness.
 That's why it's pretty difficult for people to deal with you, and also it's very difficult [for you] to deal with zazen and whatever you do.
 So, that is not [the] practice for us.

 #### 1:07:20 end of recording